-- CoreResearch works ONLY on Chrome, Microsoft Internet Explorer, and Safari.
-Mozilla FireFox is not a supported browser at this time. - You must have a Duke NetID and password to login and use CoreResearch@Duke - SMIF bills you based on your actual usage of the instrument or lab.
+- CoreResearch works ONLY on Chrome, and the Microsoft and Apple web browsers.
+Mozilla FireFox is not a supported browser at this time. - You must have a Duke NetID and password to login and use CoreResearch@Duke

+- SMIF bills you based on your actual usage of the instrument or lab.
 However, the system defaults to your reserved time for billing if you do not start/stop your reservation manually.
-This also means that you will be billed for your reservation if you do not show up, unless you cancel the reservation ahead of time. - If you can't login to CoreResearch@Duke (assuming you've entered your NetID and password correctly): this means you probably have not been set up with a fundcode/project.
-Only your PI or Grant Manager can set you up this can't be done by SMIF.
+This also means that you will be billed for your reservation if you do not show up, unless you cancel the reservation ahead of time. - If you can't login to CoreResearch@Duke (assuming you've entered your NetID and password correctly): this means you probably have not been set up with a fund code or project.
+For Duke users, only your PI or Grant Manager can set you up this can't be done by SMIF.
 For external (Non-Duke) SMIF users, please contact smif-billing@duke.edu to get set up in the system.